Sundeep Teki

 2a.
 Anatomy of an Engagement: From Scoping to Production

-A typical FDE engagement is a dynamic, high-velocity process that diverges sharply from traditional, waterfall-style development cycles.
+A typical FDE engagement is a dynamic, high-velocity process that diverges sharply from traditional development cycles.
 It is characterized by rapid iteration, deep customer collaboration, and an unwavering focus on delivering tangible outcomes.

 2b.
 The Technical Toolkit: Core Competencies

-The FDE role demands a "battle-tested generalist" who is not just comfortable but proficient across the entire technology stack.
-They must possess a broad and deep set of technical skills to navigate the diverse challenges they encounter.
+The FDE role demands a "battle-tested generalist" who is proficient across the entire technology stack:

-For the modern AI FDE, this skill is paramount and distinguishes them from a generalist.
-It extends far beyond making a simple API call.
-It requires a deep, systems-level understanding of model performance characteristics and the ability to apply advanced optimization techniques such as quantization, knowledge distillation, and request batching.
-Proficiency with specialized inference runtimes and compilers like NVIDIA's TensorRT is often necessary to meet demanding latency and throughput requirements in production.
+• AI/ML Model Optimization - For the modern AI FDE, this extends far beyond API calls.
+It requires a deep, systems-level understanding of model performance and techniques such as quantization, knowledge distillation, and specialized inference runtimes like TensorRT.

 2c.
 The Human Stack: Mastering Client Management and Value Translation

 For an FDE, technical prowess is merely table stakes.
-Their success is equally, if not more, dependent on a sophisticated set of non-technical skills - the "human stack."
+Their success is equally dependent on a sophisticated set of non-technical skills - the "human stack."

-This is the ability to "debug the tech and de-escalate the CIO".
-FDEs must be bilingual, fluent in both the language of code and the language of business value.
-They must be able to translate complex technical architectures into clear business outcomes for executive stakeholders while simultaneously gathering nuanced requirements from non-technical end-users.
+• Customer Fluency - "Debug the tech and de-escalate the CIO."
+FDEs must be bilingual, fluent in both code and business value.
+They translate complex architectures into clear business outcomes for executives while gathering nuanced requirements from non-technical end-users.

 3. The Modern AI FDE: Operationalizing Intelligence